-Still, not everything in Portugal exactly operates with German efficiency.
+Not everything in Portugal exactly operates with German efficiency.

-For example, getting a gas contract for my apartment turned into a Kafkaesque nightmare from which I still bear the mental scars.
+Getting a gas contract for my apartment turned into a Kafkaesque nightmare from which I still bear the mental scars.
 Things are often needlessly complicated or uncoordinated; opening a bank account required me to sign a dozen different agreements.

 5. It’s worth learning some Portuguese

 The Portuguese are excellent English speakers, so you’ll rarely have any trouble communicating, especially with the younger generations who learned English from an early age.
 Movies and TV shows are subtitled instead of dubbed.

 Do try to learn some basic Portuguese as it will still help you out a ton!
 While the pronunciation can be challenging to foreign ears, knowing at least some basic stuff will aid in your everyday life.